michellab/AMMo/README.md

 <img src="data/structure.png" width=500>

 The highest level is the set of command line tools that create and run an [AMMo project](examples/project.md).
 The lowest level is the [ammo python library](examples/notebook.ipynb), with some default functions to run and analyse MD simulations (if even more customization is needed, [BioSimSpace](www.biosimspace.org) is recommended to set up own simulations).
 The [command line scrips](examples/scripts.md) simply run the functions available in the python library from the command line, allowing for easier execution and job scheduling.

+### Examples
-More information on how to use each of these can be found in [examples](examples), including a case study on how AMMo was applied to model allosteric inhibitors of [PTP1B](examples/example_ptp1b).
+In-depth explanations on how to use the [python library](examples/notebook.ipynb), the command line [scripts](examples/scripts.md), and the AMMo [project](examples/project.md) are available in the [examples folder](examples).
+It also includes a case study on applying AMMo to Protein Tyrosine Phosphatase 1B ([PTP1B](examples/example_ptp1b)).

 ### Installation